Skandalon: The Ancient Stumbling Block

 Walk in Love

-Our word in the Greek for “cause of stumbling” is skandalon; the word from which we derive the English word scandal.
+Our word in Greek for “cause of stumbling” is skandalon; the word from which we derive the English word scandal.
 It is a trap or a stumbling block.
 In other words, a person who walks in love is not a spiritual “trip hazard” for others.
 This is because a person who loves their brother or sister values them above all else, except for God.
-You can pretend to love, but if your actions result in a person stumbling, it is not love; it is hate in disguise.
+You can pretend to love, but if your actions cause someone to stumble, it is not love; it is hate in disguise.

 The Value of a Soul

+One change that comes to the born-again is a love for people, even their enemies.
+The love of God is shed abroad in the heart of the born-again by the Holy Spirit (Romans 5:5).
+You become sensitive to people’s need for salvation.
+Not merely in a generic or abstract way that offers mere lip service.
 Many people claim to love souls, but their words and actions don’t match.
 If they truly loved people, they wouldn’t risk stumbling them for carnal and temporal pursuits.
-Such recklessness is either ignorance or Satanic or both.
-Why would Jesus die on a cross to save a person, and then a professing believer or leader do something stupid to stumble them?
+I suggest that such recklessness is either ignorance, Satanic, or both.
+Why would Jesus die on a cross to save a person, and then a professing believer or leader do something foolish to stumble them?

 God describes people as vessels ready for the Master’s use.
+These are vessels that Jesus purchased with His own blood.
 Common sense says, “handle with care,” as if you were handling a priceless antique vase.
-In fact, a person who walks in love is conscientious and careful not to ever, under any circumstances, cause an unnecessary offense against others, by intention or recklessness, to turn them against God or harm their faith.
+A person who is born of God and walks in love is conscientious and careful not to cause unnecessary harm or offense against others, whether by intention or recklessness.
+You could put a gun to their head, and they would never lead people away from God, turn others against God, or wound their faith in any way.

 Diabolical Recklessness

-An evil eye leads to inward darkness, said Jesus.
-This person is greedy and stingy.
+His evil eye (ayin ra’ah) leads to inward darkness, said Jesus.
+An evil eye is a Hebraism for a person who is envious, greedy, and stingy.
 It is a form of hatred.
-If a person walks in greed and hate, they are blind, crashing into others and tripping them up in their faith.
+If a person walks in envy, greed, and hate, they are blind and crashing into others, tripping them up in their faith.
 They are blind to what they are destroying.
-Again, “But he who hates his brother is in darkness and walks in darkness, and does not know where he is going, because the darkness has blinded his eyes.”
+Again, “But he who hates his brother is in darkness and walks in darkness.
+He does not know where he is going, because the darkness has blinded his eyes.”

 This is a sobering passage.
-First, it teaches us that some professors of Christ actually hate their brother or sister.
-They may not admit it, but their actions testify to the fact that they do indeed hate them.
+It teaches us that some professors of Christ actually hate their brother or sister.
+They may not admit it, but their actions testify that they do indeed hate them.
 What is one such action?
-It is behaving in such a way that could offend the person and cause them to fall from the faith.
-They are prepared to destroy people for whom Christ died for in the light of eternity what amount to trivial reasons.
+It is behaving in a way that could offend the person and cause them to fall from the faith.
+They are prepared to destroy people for whom Christ died for reasons that in the light of eternity are trivial matters.
+What is a soul worth?
+How much do you really value a person’s soul?
+Your actions, not words, reveal the truth.

 Ignorant of Your Own Spirit

 The Disciples, before they were born of God, had the attitude that if people didn’t respond to God in a way they thought necessary, they should call fire down from heaven.
 Jesus told them that they did not know what kind of spirit they were of.
-This suggests that there are spirits that inspire them to behave in this way, and they are not even aware of it.
+This suggests that there are spirits inspiring their behavior, and they are not even aware of it.

 It was not the Holy Spirit inspiring them this way.
 Nevertheless, when they received the Holy Spirit in Acts 2:1ff, the love of God was poured out in their hearts (Romans 5:5), and their spirit and perspective changed.
 They loved the very people they once hated.